-The \highend material is selected from websites containing bilingual articles that we judged to be professionally edited, with native or near-native quality in both languages.
-As shown in Table~\ref{tab:high_end_genre}, the articles are drawn from various domains, with the news domain of the test sets comprising less than 50\% of each pool.
+The \highend pool comes from websites containing bilingual articles that we judged to be professionally edited, with native or near-native quality in both languages.
+The articles are drawn from various domains (biography, business, commentary, culture, fashion, food, news, and obituary), with the news domain of the test sets comprising less than 50\% for each language.
 We treat these articles as symmetrical, and use them as prompt sources in both translation directions.
-Due to the non-literal nature of the translations, there is often no 1-1 correspondence between sentence pairs, so we extract aligned paragraphs for prompting.
+Due to the non-literal nature of the translations, there is frequently no 1-1 correspondence between sentence pairs, so we extract aligned paragraphs for prompting.
 More detailed information about the \highend pool is provided in Appendix~\ref{sec:pool-details}.